mdObject/GECentricity/mdObject/src/classes/README.md

 ## Problems
     1. Show all previous (signed only) values.
 Filter for ObjectStatus.Changed && ObjectStatus.Unchanged
+    The ObjectStatus.Changed may be a bit confusing.
+However, when a user removed/update value, the prevoius value will have ObjectStatus.Changed status.
     ```
     private patient: Patient;
     private problemList: Problems;